Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 Pitfall #1: The Black Box of the "Blended CPM"

 CPM stands for "Cost Per Mille," or the cost per one thousand ad impressions.
 You will often see providers present you with a “blended CPM.”
-This is an averaged-out cost for your entire digital campaign, lumping your premium streaming TV ads, online video pre-roll, and cheap display banners all into one number.
+This is an averaged-out cost for your entire digital campaign, lumping your premium Streaming TV ads, online video pre-roll, and cheap display banners all into one number.
 This should be an immediate, massive red flag.

 The Solution: Demand transparent, itemized reporting.
 You must see the individual CPM for each distinct media channel.
 Transparency is non-negotiable.